Paparazzi Price Up 10.2% This Week (PAZZI)

 According to CryptoCompare, “Paparazzi is a photo-centric blockchain-based platform to provide a seamless process of capturing, sharing, and trading a graphic memory.
 Within seconds, people can capture the moment they are in and share it with friends and families across the borders.
 These personal moments are not limited to an individual entity.
 For instance, travel guides, photographs, and artworks are all commercial merchandise. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Paparazzi directly using US dollars.
-Investors seeking to trade Paparazzi should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Paparazzi using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Paparazzi directly using U.S. dollars.
+Investors seeking to acquire Paparazzi should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Paparazzi using one of the exchanges listed above.

 Receive News & Updates for Paparazzi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Paparazzi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.